oracle/terraform-provider-oci/website/docs/r/mysql_heat_wave_cluster.html.markdown

 The following arguments are supported:

-* `cluster_size` - (Optional) (Updatable) A change to the number of nodes in the HeatWave cluster will result in the entire cluster being torn down and re-created with the new cluster of nodes.
+* `cluster_size` - (Required) (Updatable) A change to the number of nodes in the HeatWave cluster will result in the entire cluster being torn down and re-created with the new cluster of nodes.
 This may result in a significant downtime for the analytics capability while the HeatWave cluster is re-provisioned.
 * `db_system_id` - (Required) The DB System [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
-* `shape_name` - (Optional) (Updatable) A change to the shape of the nodes in the HeatWave cluster will result in the entire cluster being torn down and re-created with Compute instances of the new Shape.
+* `shape_name` - (Required) (Updatable) A change to the shape of the nodes in the HeatWave cluster will result in the entire cluster being torn down and re-created with Compute instances of the new Shape.
 This may result in significant downtime for the analytics capability while the HeatWave cluster is re-provisioned.
+* `state` - (Optional) (Updatable) The target state for the HeatWave cluster.
+Could be set to `ACTIVE` or `INACTIVE`.

 ** IMPORTANT **
 Any change to a property that does not support update will force the destruction and recreation of the resource with the new property values